DoubleDeez/MDFramework/README.md

 ```

 They all return the reference to the Server's instance of the new node.
 The Node is added as a child to whatever Node you call `SpawnNetworkedNode()` on.
+When the server removes the Networked Node from the tree, it will be removed for all players.
+When a new player connects, all previously networked Nodes will be created for that player.
+Synchronizing properties will have to be done manually after that.

 ## Command Line Arguments
 The class `MDArguments` provides many helpers for checking and parsing the command line arguments that your game launched with.